 If you own a PC, it’s advisable to perform a complete scan regularly using Malwarebytes.
 This security program uses various proprietary systems that work mutually to disrupt the cyberattack chain, right from pre-delivery to post-execution.

 Malwarebytes can protect you from the most complex (zero day) threats, it combines aspects of anti-malware, anti-exploit, malicious website protection and anti-ransomware all in one.
 The system consists of heuristics algorithms and advanced detection methods, including a Ransomware Protection that uses signature and behavioral-based detection methods to discover ransomware and alert the computer user.
+This software is a great addition to the usual Windows firewall and we recommend to use them together at all times.

 Guard your own data when online